gagank02/no-mor-delays/doc/ProjectProposal.md

 ### Low-Fidelity UI Mockup
 ![](./lofi_mockup.jpg)
 ### Project Work Distribution
-Gagan: frontend + help with database implementation
+Gagan: Will handle most of the frontend and help with database creation

-Lasya: backend + help with database implementation
+Lasya: Help with backend

-Joy: database implementation + help with frontend
+Joy: Help with the frontend and creation of ER diagram

-Daniel: database implementation + help with backend
+Daniel: Help with backend and handle deployment of the database to GCP